-The marginal likelihood (the integral of the sampling density over the prior of the parameters) plays a central role in Bayesian model comparisons.
-In our package we calculate this quantity by the method of Chib (1995) and Chib and Jeliazkov (2001).
-The marginal likelihood is also available in DYNARE, but it is obtained by a modified version of the Gelfand and Dey (1994) method (also see, for example, Justiniano and Primiceri (2008) and Cúrdia, Del Negro and Greenwald (2014), for use of this method in DSGE models with Student-t shocks and stochastic volatility).
+Chib (1995) and Chib and Jeliazkov (2001).
+The marginal likelihood is also available in DYNARE, but it is obtained by a modified version of the Gelfand and Dey (1994) method (also see, for example, Justiniano and Primiceri (2008) and Cúrdia, Del Negro, and Greenwald (2014), for use of this method in DSGE models with Student-t shocks and stochastic volatility).
 The latter method, however, is not as reliable as the Chib and Jeliazkov (2001) method.
-It is subject to upward finite-sample bias in models with latent variables and runs the risk of misleading model comparisons [see Sims, Waggoner and Zha (2008) and Chan and Grant (2015) for such examples].
+It is subject to upward finite-sample bias in models with latent variables and runs the risk of misleading model comparisons (see Sims, Waggoner, and Zha, 2008; Chan and Grant, 2015, for such examples).
 As this point is not well recognized in the DSGE model literature, we document its performance in simulated examples.
 It is shown to mistakenly favor models with fatter tails and incorrect time-varying variance dynamics.
-Finally, our package includes various post-estimation tools that are important for policy analysis, for example, functions for conducting impulse response and variance decomposition analyses, and point and density forecasts.
+Finally, our package includes various post-estimation tools that are important for policy analysis, for example, functions for generating point and density forecasts.

 Another goal is to provide pointers on dealing with high-dimensional DSGE models that promote more reliable estimation and that are incorporated by default in our package.
-Due to the complex mapping from the structural parameters to those of the state space form, standard prior assumptions about structural parameters may still imply a distribution of the data that is strongly at odds with actual observations.
+Because of the complex mapping from the structural parameters to those of the state space form, standard prior assumptions about structural parameters may still imply a distribution of the data that is strongly at odds with actual observations.
 To see if this is the case, we sample the prior many times, solve for the equilibrium solution, and then sample the endogenous variables.
 Second, we suggest the use of a training sample to fix the hyperparameters.
 Although training sample priors are common in the vector autoregression (VAR) literature, they are not typically used in the DSGE setting.
 We also suggest the use of the Student-t family of distributions as the prior family for the location parameters.
-This tends to further mitigate the possibility of priorsample conflicts and leads to more robust results.
-Finally, we invest in the most efficient way of sampling the different blocks, for example, sampling the non-structural parameters and the latent variables by the integration sampler of Kim, Shephard and Chib (1998).
+This tends to further mitigate the possibility of prior-sample conflicts and leads to more robust results.
+Finally, we invest in the most efficient way of sampling the different blocks, for example, sampling the non-structural parameters and the latent variables by the integration sampler of Kim, Shephard, and Chib (1998).

 The rest of the paper is organized as follows.
-The next section specifies a prototypical high-dimensional DSGE model for the subsequent analysis.
-Section 3 provides pointers on prior formulation, posterior sampling, and model comparison accompanied by both empirical results and simulation evidence.
-Section 4 conducts an out-of-sample forecast analysis.
-Section 5 concludes.
-The appendix contains a detailed summary of the implied equilibrium and steady state relations (Appendix A), a practical user guide on how to run our MATLAB package called 'TaRB-t-SV' (Appendix B), and a description of the small-scale DSGE model used in Section 4 (Appendix C).2
+The next section outlines a prototypical high-dimensional DSGE model for the subsequent analysis.
+Sections 3-5 present a practical user guide on how to run our MATLAB package called DSGE-SVt.2 We also provide pointers on prior construction, posterior sampling, and model comparison accompanied by both empirical results and simulation evidence.
+Section 6 conducts an out-of-sample forecast analysis.
+Section 7 concludes.
+The appendix contains a detailed summary of the high-dimensional DSGE model (Appendix A) and a small-scale DSGE model used in Section 6 (Appendix B).